ProgrammingByPermutation/the-art-of-computer-programming-in-cpp/README.md

-# the-art-of-computer-programming-in-cpp
+# The Art of Computer Programming in C
-God are we really starting this again.
+God are we really starting this again in another language?